beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 ## The Result

 Here's the final result after implementing all the things discussed in this article.
-The [full component source code](https://github.com/beeb/beeb-li/tree/main/src/lib/posts/) is available on GitHub.
+The [full component source code](https://github.com/beeb/beeb-li/blob/main/src/lib/posts/calendar-component-svelte-tailwind/Calendar.svelte) is available on GitHub.
+Bear in mind some of the styles come from [DaisyUI](https://daisyui.com/).

 <div class="not-prose w-full">
   <LocalePicker {handler} />
   <Calendar {locale} />
 </div>

+## Conclusion